Domiii/dbux/dbux-code/README.md

 ![select trace](../docs/img/select-trace1.gif)

 * Code that has executed can be traced and analyzed (executed code is rendered with [code decorations](#code-decorations) (if enabled)).
-* To do that, place the keyboard cursor on executed code
+* To select a trace, place the keyboard cursor on executed code and then press the "Select Trace" button
    * NOTE: Keywords like `if` and `return` cannot currently be selected, however their conditions/arguments etc can.
-* Press repeatedly to select surrounding traces.
+* Press repeatedly to select surrounding traces (as shown in the gif above).

 ## Trace Details

-Analyze and navigate through individual traces.
+Analyze and navigate through individual traces:

 ### Trace Details: Navigation